Updated November 18, 2023

 The first component is Net Income.

-Net income is the total net amount realized by a company after deducting all the business costs for a given period.
+Net income is the total net amount a company realizes after deducting all the business costs for a given period.
 It includes all operational and non-operational expenses, tax paid to the government, and interest paid on the debt.
-Operational costs include the cost of goods sold, the direct cost of production, General administrative & marketing expenses, depreciation & amortization on fixed assets.
+Operational costs include the cost of goods sold, the direct cost of production, General administrative & marketing expenses, and depreciation & amortization on fixed assets.
 Net income also includes any additional income rising through investments or any other source than the company’s primary operations, such as proceeds from the sale of fixed assets.
-Net income/loss can be found at the bottom of the income statement of any company.
+Net income/loss can be found at the bottom of any company’s income statement.

 The second component is the Average Total Assets.

 Average total assets can be calculated as the sum of assets at the beginning of the year and assets at the end of the year divided by 2.
-Opening and Closing amounts of total assets are available in the balance sheet of any company.
+Opening and Closing amounts of total assets are available in any company’s balance sheet.

-To calculate the Return on Assets Formula, we need to compare the Net Income to the Average Total Assets. i.e., ROA = Net Income / Average Total Assets
+To calculate the Return on Assets Formula, we must compare the Net Income to the Average Total Assets. i.e., ROA = Net Income / Average Total Assets

 Significance and Use of Return on Assets Formula

-Return on Assets formula is an important ratio that is used for analyzing a company’s profitability.
+Return on Assets formula is important for analyzing a company’s profitability.
 This can be used for comparing a company’s performance with different companies of similar size & industry or else can be used to compare the current performance of the company with its previous performance.
-Few things to keep in mind before comparing the companies on the basis of Return on Assets. i.e., the Size, Scale, and Industry of the companies must be the same.
+Few things to keep in mind before comparing the companies based on Return on Assets. i.e. the companies’ Size, Scale, and Industry must be the same.